 8. UNDERSTAND THAT EVERY SOLO GUY YOU TALK TO WILL THINK YOU'RE HITTING ON THEM

-...because men suck, and equate kindness and flirting.
+...because men suck and equate kindness with flirting.
 Don't be naive.

 9. STAY IN LARGE DORM ROOMS

-I felt 100x safer in a dorm room of 12 people than I did sleeping in a hotel room alone.
-As long as you secure your belongings properly, it is much safer to be around a lot of people.
+I felt 100x safer in a dorm room of 12 people than sleeping alone in a hotel room.
+As long as you secure your belongings properly, it's safer to be around around more people.